sulaymansindhu/Project2Readme/README.md

 RankMath

 This plugin allowed me to analyse and increase the traffic to the website as well as giving suggestions on improving my webiste.
 I used this in conjuction with the Yoast SEO plugin.
 After research and reading through reviews, I learnt that this website was pretty good in the features it gave as a SEO plugin.
+This plugion required me to install, activate, and then put in the details of my website. i was then given the option to toggle on/off many features such as SEO Analysis, Link Counter, Structured Data